 Scientific beliefs based on data about physical reality are not the only beliefs though that can affect our choices.
 Let us leave the physical world of matter and energy, of physics, chemistry, biology, and all science for a moment and enter the world of our imaginations where we can combine ideas and images in order to create a virtually infinite number of beliefs.

 The possibilities are endless to the number of beliefs we can imagine.
 Some might call it creativity.
-For example, we have 100's of different religions that suggest many scenarios as to what will happen to our consciousness after we die.
+For example, we have hundreds of different religions that suggest many scenarios as to what will happen to our consciousness after we die.
 Given that we can only imagine what it might be like after we die, it is difficult to evaluate such imaginative thoughts within the physical universe that we live.
 Who is to say whether after we die that we will become reincarnated into another creature, evolve to a greater state, that 72 virgins await us, or that we will be taken through the gates into Heaven?
 The only thing we can say is that there seems to be inadequate evidence in science that such scenarios will exist, yet there is no way to confirm they will not occur.
 Given such beliefs cannot be validated in the physical world in which we live, and such beliefs can bring great pleasure in the physical world that we live in, we find they predominate in virtually all cultures.
 It is worth noting that non-scientific beliefs such as those mentioned can cause us to make choices that can have both good and bad consequences in the physical reality in which we live.